Nepal has returned to normal after the recent protests. Book your trek with confidence.

 High Altitude Pulmonary Edema (HAPE): It is more severe than AMS and occurs when the lack of oxygen in the body results in fluid accumulating in the lungs.

 High Altitude Cerebral Edema (HACE): It is the most severe and dangerous form of altitude sickness.
 It occurs when the lack of oxygen in the body leads to fluids accumulating in the brain or brain swelling.
-Trekkers may experience HACE when they ascend to an altitude above 3600 meters.
+Trekkers may experience HACE when they ascend to an altitude above 3,600 m.
 It is also known as mountain madness.
 The symptoms of HACE include disorientation, nausea, severe headache, extreme weakness, hallucination, loss of coordination, slurred speech, and seizures.

 There are several ways trekkers can minimize or avoid the risk of altitude sickness.
 Some of the preventive measures are as follows: